Continuous Patrolling Games: Solving the Game for Trees

 \end{example}

 We next prove that for trees $Q$, the $E$-attack strategy is optimal if $(Q,\alpha)$ satisfies the Leaf Condition.

-\begin{lemma} Let $Q$ be a tree and suppose $(Q,\alpha)$ satisfies the Leaf Condition.
+\begin{lemma} Suppose $Q$ is a tree and $(Q,\alpha)$ satisfies the Leaf Condition.
 Then the $E$-attack strategy is intercepted by any patrol with probability at most $v^*= \alpha/ (\mu + \lambda(E))$. \end{lemma}

-The proof of Lemma \ref{lemma:spread_trees} is in the Online Appendix.
-If we combine the results of Theorem~\ref{thm:R-patrolling} and Lemma~\ref{lemma:spread_trees} on patrolling and attack strategies for trees, we obtain the following exact result for the value of the game.
+The proof of Lemma \ref{lemma:spread_trees} is in the Appendix.
+If we combine the results of Lemma~\ref{thm:R-patrolling} and Lemma~\ref{lemma:spread_trees} on patrolling and attack strategies for trees, we obtain the following exact result for the value of the game.

-\begin{theorem} Let $Q$ be a tree and suppose $(Q,\alpha)$ satisfies the Leaf Condition.
+\begin{theorem} Suppose $Q$ is a tree and $(Q,\alpha)$ satisfies the Leaf Condition.
 Then any $E$-patrolling strategy is optimal, the $E$-attack strategy is optimal, and the value of the game is~$V = v^*$. \end{theorem}